Have you ever heard the advice “don’t get friendly with your neighbors?”

 I went back home because I didn’t know what else to do.

 My mom returned the next morning.
 The witnesses told the police that my mom wasn’t the one shooting the gun.
-And even though the police ransacked the house and didn’t find the gun, I had went straight to mom’s hiding place and pulled it out (I didn’t tell the police that part though).
+And even though the police ransacked the house and didn’t find the gun, I had gone straight to mom’s hiding place and pulled it out (I didn’t tell the police that part though).

 In the end, we were evicted!
 Evicted from the projects- can it get much worse???